GrimStride/UCH-Notepad/README.md

 ## Installation and Usage instructions

 - Unzip the downloaded file in any folder.
-- Run uchnotepad.exe inside the extracted folder.
+- * **Windows:** Run uchnotepad.exe inside the extracted folder.
+  * **Linux:** Open a terminal in the extracted folder and enter `./uchnotepad` to run the tool.
 - Use "Open Level" to edit a custom level file, or "Open ruleset" to edit a custom ruleset file.
+- Click the settings button in the lower right corner to modify the program settings.

 ## Features